An Overview of What Happens When the Bank is Appointed as Trustee

 What are the Main Bank Trustee Responsibilities?

 When a bank is acting as a trustee of a trust, it has the same responsibilities and obligations that an individual trustee would.
 This includes managing the assets held within the Trust as well as any business, real estate, and securities held by the Trust.
-The Trustee must keep detailed, current, and accurate records of the Trust’s assets and any other financial transactions involving the Trust.
+The Trustee should keep detailed, current, and accurate records of the Trust’s assets and any other financial transactions involving the Trust.
 Moreover, the Trustee also needs to file all annual tax returns on behalf of the Trust.
-All information must be provided to all beneficiaries and any other entitled parties.
+All information should be provided to all beneficiaries and any other entitled parties.

 The Trustee may choose to invest the assets of the Trust for the benefit of the beneficiaries.
 The basic requirements for investing the Trust assets as a trustee are conservative to provide reasonable growth with minimal risk.
-When assets are distributed to the beneficiaries, the Trustee must do so according to the terms of the Trust.
+When assets are distributed to the beneficiaries, the Trustee should do so according to the terms of the Trust.